 The easiest way to incorporate PITI into your home buying journey is to get started with a lender.
 Upon doing so, your potential lender will do PITI calculations for you and let you know what you can afford.

-However, the home buying process doesn’t always go in a straight line.
-If you’re starting the process because you’ve spotted a home you love but don’t yet have an initial mortgage approval for, it’s a good idea to calculate your PITI yourself to see if it’s in budget.
+However, the home buying procedures don’t always go in a straight line.
+You may start the process because you’ve spotted a home you love, but you don’t yet have an initial mortgage approval.
+In this case, it’s a good idea to calculate your PITI yourself to see if it’s in your budget.

 1. Assess Your Principal And Interest